Nagata Park

 Nigou Hantou Matsuzawa Senbei

-This is a long-established rice cracker shop known for its large signboard.
+This is a long-established rice cracker shop recognized by its large signboard.
 The cute "namazu sembei (rice cracker)" in the shape of a catfish symbolize Yoshikawa, the home of the catfish, and is a popular souvenir.
-Another favorite, with many repeat customers, is the Yoshikawa Chips, made with 100% Yoshikawa-grown rice flour and deep-fried in a secret recipe of soy sauce and vegetable oil.
+Another favorite with many repeat customers are the Yoshikawa Chips, made with 100% Yoshikawa-grown rice flour and deep-fried in a secret recipe of soy sauce and vegetable oil.
 Both products have been certified as premium brands by Yoshikawa City.

 Wagashi Tsukasa Marushin